jeremyaranas-hashicorp/minikube/vault/vault-raft/vault-tls/README.md

-This repo spins up a Vault node in k8s with TLS
+This repo spins up a Vault Raft cluster in k8s with TLS

 1. Start Minikube
 `minikube start`